 When you meet someone new, you gauge their intentions and their ability to carry out those intentions.

-Unlike popular belief, studies show that there is no difference between the importance of attractiveness between men and women, when they meet face to face.
-In other words, while there is a gender difference in how men and women evaluate potential partners with online dating sites – men say they care more about attractiveness and women say they care more about earning prospects – the reality is that both sexes feel the same about level of attractiveness when they meet in person.
-With this in mind, when you take pride in your appearance, it suggests you value yourself and you have confidence.
+Unlike popular belief, studies show that there is no difference between the importance of attractiveness between men and women when they meet face to face.
+In other words, while there is a gender difference in how men and women evaluate potential partners with online dating sites.
+Men say they care more about attractiveness and women say they care more about earning prospects.
+The reality is that both sexes feel the same about the level of attractiveness when they meet in person.
+With this in mind, when you take pride in your appearance, it suggests you value yourself, and you have confidence.

-Once you get past the first 30 seconds, how the rest of the date goes depends largely on chemistry and good conversation that can make or break that first connection with a potential partner.
+Once you get past the first 30 seconds, how the rest of the date goes depends mainly on chemistry and good conversation that can make or break that first connection with a potential partner.

 Are first impressions accurate?
 Yes and no!
 So what is one to do?

 - The next time you go out on a date, take into consideration that impressions formed in the first 30 seconds may or may not be accurate.
-Figure out what opinion you’ve formed.
+Figure out what opinion you’ve created.
 Then devote the rest of your time together challenging it.
 If you’ve written someone off, look for things to like.
 It’s human nature to form an opinion and then look for evidence to support it.
 When we take the opposite approach, we’re more likely to see both sides.
 Hold off on making a final call until the end of your date.

-If two people like each other instantly, the relationship may grow and evolve over time.
+If two people like each other instantly, the relationship may grow and evolve.
 That doesn’t mean, of course, that any future developments can’t alter the relationship especially when the initial euphoria we feel in the early stages of romantic love wears off.
 Conversely, we all know people that we took an instant dislike to in the beginning, but learned to tolerate as we got to know them.
 In other words, relationships are not always predictable, regardless of how compelling that first impression may have been.